High-intensity interval training, better known as HIIT, is gaining in popularity in the exercise world these days, and for good reason.

 During HIIT exercises, we push ourselves to our max — people have varying endurance levels, and your threshold might be higher than someone else’s.

 One of the most touted facts about HIIT is that it’ll help you burn calories faster than you would from doing regular cardio.
 In steady-state cardio (e.g. running), you maintain the same heart rate over a sustained period of time and often do it for longer than you would do a HIIT exercise.

 HIIT, on the other hand, forces you to raise your heart rate as high as possible for a short amount of time, after which you recover for another short amount of time.
 This is a form of anaerobic exercise because you use up all of your body’s oxygen.

 After a HIIT exercise, your body has an oxygen debt and your cells need to work harder to consume more.
 This process is called excess post-exercise oxygen consumption (EPOC), during which you continue burning calories (that’s right after you’re finished with your exercise!) in order to work to regain the lost oxygen.

 HIIT’s effects on the EPOC stage are greater than that of running or cycling at a steady pace because the intensity of a HIIT exercise raises your metabolic rate.

-HIIT workouts also don’t take very long, but provide a huge calorie burning pay-off.
-Personal trainer Pete McCall tells Health Magazine that longer is not always better, especially when it comes to HIIT workouts — aim for a duration of 15 to 30 minutes, otherwise you’ll overwork yourself.
+HIIT exercises also don’t take very long but provide a huge calorie-burning pay-off.
+Personal trainer Pete McCall tells Health Magazine that longer is not always better, especially when it comes to HIIT exercises — aim for a duration of 15 to 30 minutes, otherwise, you’ll overwork yourself.